Campaigns

 Santos

 In August 2022, NAB loaned $72 million to Santos as part of a $1.8 billion loan.
-This loan was related to the highly controversial Barossa gas field Santos is currently developing, a project that is disputed by traditional owners of the Tiwi Islands, the waters of which is where the project is located.
+This loan was related to the highly controversial Barossa gas field Santos is currently developing.
+The Barossa project faces opposition from some Tiwi Islands Traditional Owner communities, as Santos plans to drill for gas in Tiwi Islands Sea Country.

-In September 2022, Tiwi Islands traditional owners won a federal court challenge against Santos’ Barossa project.
+In September 2022, Tiwi Islands Traditional Owners won a Federal Court challenge against NOPSEMA with respect to Santos’ Barossa project.
 The court ruled that Santos had failed to adequately consult Tiwi Islands Traditional Owners about the project.
 Santos challenged the ruling, but its appeal was rejected by the Federal Court in December.
-Despite the ruling and the Munupi people of the Tiwi Islands declaring “Munupi people don’t want any fossil fuel activities off the coast line of the Tiwi Islands”, Santos remains adamant that first gas will be achieved from Barossa in the first half of 2025.

-This loan in particular was mired in controversy due to the appalling fact that it occurred whilst the Barossa gas project was being disputed by Tiwi Islands Traditional Owners.
-In April 2023, NAB received a human rights complaint for its involvement in the loan from six people from the Munupi, Malawu and Jikilaruwu clans on the Tiwi Islands, and one from Larrakia country in Darwin, assisted by Equity Generation Lawyers.
-The complaint demands that NAB withdraw from its current loan to Santos and to not finance the associated Darwin LNG project, which would process Barossa gas.
+This loan in particular was mired in controversy due to the fact that it occurred whilst the Barossa gas project was being disputed by Tiwi Islands Traditional Owners.
+In April 2023, NAB received a human rights complaint for its involvement in the loan from six Traditional Owners and Elders from the Munupi, Malawu and Jikilaruwu clans on the Tiwi Islands, and one Elder from Larrakia country in Darwin, assisted by Equity Generation Lawyers.
+The complaint demanded that NAB withdraw from its current loan to Santos and not finance the associated Darwin LNG project, which would process Barossa gas.
 Read all about this loan in our blog post.

 The complaint was effectively dismissed by NAB without consultation with Tiwi Traditional Owners.
-This prompted Traditional Owners to travel thousands of kilometres to attends the bank’s 2023 AGM, where they confronted the NAB board over the lack of engagement regarding the complaint.
-You can watch their passionate addressed here.
-NAB CEO Ross McEwan was invited to visit the Tiwi Islands and engage with the complaints about the impacts of Barossa on their Land and Sea Country, but was non-committal in his response.
-As of March 2024, NAB is the only big four Australian bank that has not committed to engaging with the Tiwi Islanders on country.
+This prompted Traditional Owners to travel thousands of kilometres to attend the bank’s 2023 AGM, where they confronted the NAB board over the lack of engagement regarding the complaint.
+Their passionate address can be viewed here.
+Former NAB CEO Ross McEwan was invited to visit the Tiwi Islands to engage with the impacted Tiwi communites, but was non-committal in his response.
+As of July 2024, NAB is the only big four Australian bank that has not committed to engaging with the Tiwi Islanders on Country.

-The urgency of this case was further demonstrated in January 2024 when Santos was re-granted its environmental approvals for Barossa after the project was delayed for sixteen months due to the Federal Court’s ruling in September 2022.
+The urgency of this case was further demonstrated in January 2024 when Santos obtained its environmental approvals for Barossa, sixteen months agter the Federal Court’s ruling in September 2022.
 Santos is targeting first gas from Barossa in the third quarter of 2025.

 Whitehaven Coal

-In a worrying display of just how damaging ‘general corporate finance’ can be in the hands of climate wrecking companies, on Friday 21 April 2023, Whitehaven Coal announced it intended to fast-track mining of its new Vickery thermal coal deposit.
-The scheduled Vickery open-cut thermal coal mine will begin withh a ‘box-cut’, producing 1 million tonnes of thermal coal per annum in 2025.
-Despite its climate commitments, this coal expansion was going ahead with the financial backing of the National Australia Bank.
+Demonstrating just how damaging ‘general corporate finance’ can be in the hands of climate wrecking companies, on Friday 21 April 2023, Whitehaven Coal announced it intended to fast-track mining of its new Vickery thermal coal deposit.
+The scheduled Vickery open-cut thermal coal mine will begin with a ‘box-cut’, producing 1 million tonnes of thermal coal per annum in 2025.
+Despite its climate commitments, this coal expansion was going ahead with the financial backing of NAB.

-Whitehaven wanted to refinance its $1 billion loan, likely in no small part because of its multi-billion dollar coal expansion strategy.
+Whitehaven wanted to refinance its $1 billion loan that NAB had previously participated in, likely in no small part because of its multi-billion dollar coal expansion strategy.
 But in a huge win for people power, on 17 July 2023, Whitehaven announced to the market that it had been unable to secure a refinance of the $1 billion corporate loan.

 In November 2023, NAB announced it no longer has any corporate or project lending to pure play thermal coal mining companies, a position it intends to maintain into the future.
 This is a significant development that proves that people-powered movements can drive finance out of fossil fuels!